-Chinese astronauts return to earth after 90-day mission
+Chinese astronauts return to Earth after 90-day mission

 Tiangong, meaning "heavenly palace", is expected to operate for at least 10 years.

-The two other astronauts, Liu Boming and Tang Hongbo, are also in the military.
+The two other astronauts, Liu Boming and Tang, are also in the military.

 The Chinese space agency is planning a total of 11 launches before the end of next year, including three more crewed missions that will deliver two lab modules to expand the 70-tonne station.